Welcome

 Why Stata?

-At this point, you may be wondering why out of all the different statistical softwares available you should learn Stata.
-Throughout the last decades, Stata has become a shared standard among economists and public policy expert to produce and reproduce empirical inquiries related to academic and policy challenges.
+At this point, you may be wondering why, out of all the different statistical software available, you should learn Stata.
+Throughout the last decades, Stata has become a shared standard among economists and public policy experts to produce and reproduce empirical inquiries related to academic and policy challenges.
 As such, feeling comfortable with Stata is an important part of the toolbox you will acquire throughout your program to become a public policy expert.

 You might also have heard of R or Python, which are programming languages with which you can conduct your empirical research, and whose use is becoming more and more common among scholars and practitioners.
-If you are exited about learning how to use them, Stata constitutes an excellent first step toward that goal.
-Stata is more user friendly, but shares a lot of features that are general to other programming languages.
+If you are excited about learning how to use them, Stata constitutes an excellent first step toward that goal.
+Stata is more user-friendly, but shares a lot of features that are general to other programming languages.
 So, after mastering Stata, learning R or Python will be much easier!

 This Course